edespino/cloudberry-site/docs/insert-update-delete-rows.md

 title: Insert, Update, and Delete Rows
 ---

-# Insert, Update, and Delete Row Data in Cloudberry Database
+# Insert, Update, and Delete Row Data in Apache Cloudberry

-This document introduces how to manipulate row data in Cloudberry Database, including:
+This document introduces how to manipulate row data in Apache Cloudberry, including:

 - [Inserting rows](#insert-rows)
 - [Updating existing rows](#update-existing-rows)